Worktechnologies/react-hooks-running-tests/README.md

 - `render`: This method is used to render a React component inside the testing environment.
 Our Jest tests don't run in the browser, they run in Node, so one of the challenges of testing React components is that we need to simulate a browser environment within Node.
-Under the hood, the [JSDOM][jsdom] library simulates a browser environment with browser-specific functionality, like the `document` object, which isn't available in Node.
+Under the hood, the [JSDOM][jsdom] libraryent simulates a browser environment with browser-specific functionality, like the `document` object, which isn't available in Node.
 The `render` method then takes our React component and renders it in this simulated browser environment